Nearly optimal spectral gaps for random Belyi surfaces: Abstract

 \section{Abstract}

-In this paper, we show that for any $\epsilon>0$, a random hyperbolic surface in the Brooks-Makover model has a spectral gap greater than $\frac{1}{4}-\epsilon$, confirming the nearly optimal spectral gap conjecture in this model.
+In this paper, we show that a random hyperbolic surface in the Brooks-Makover model has a spectral gap greater than $\left(\frac{1}{4}-\frac{c}{\log n}\right)$ for some universal constant $c>0$ , confirming the nearly optimal spectral gap conjecture in this model.